1989–90 S.L. Benfica season

 The 1989–90 season was Sport Lisboa e Benfica's 86th season in existence and the club's 56th consecutive season in the top flight of Portuguese football, covering the period from 1 July 1989 to 30 June 1990.
 Benfica competed domestically in the Primeira Divisão, the Taça de Portugal and the Supertaça, and participated in the European Cup after winning the previous league.

 After only winning the Primeira Divisão, Benfica disputed the Supertaça, winning it for the third time.
 The league campaign was another controversial battle with Porto, who finished four points ahead of Benfica.
 Magnusson won the Bola de Prata.
 With attentions set on the European Cup, Benfica reached the final after defeating Marseille in the semi-finals.
-In the seventh European Cup Final, Benfica lost for a fifth time, prolonging Guttmann's curse.
+In the seventh European Cup final, Benfica lost 1–0 to AC Milan, the fifth consecutive European Cup final loss.